msghaleb/AzureMonitorHackathon/README.md

 		c.
 Then rerun the ARM template and it will pick up where it left off.

 ## Big Thanks to
-- [Martina Lang](https://www.linkedin.com/in/martina-lang-207912149/) for her help and support through out Azure Monitor Journey
+- [Martina Lang](https://www.linkedin.com/in/martina-lang-207912149/) for her help and support throughout Azure Monitor Journey
 - [Rob Kuehfus](https://github.com/rkuehfus/pre-ready-2019-H1) for initialing the idea and creating the very first Azure Monitor Hack - This is Rob the one who invented the Exception in the eShop ;-)
 - [Kayode Prince](https://github.com/kayodeprinceMS/AzureMonitorHackathon) for the improving the Azure Monitor Original Hack and supporting this one
 - [Joerg Jooss](https://www.linkedin.com/in/joergjooss/) for the help within the Application Insights part